Gentile Air Force Station

 The public artwork Bee Ambitious (2019) by Jes McMillan in the Haverstick neighborhood of Kettering, Ohio was inspired by the aviation heritage of this station.

-As of June 2020, City of Kettering is planning to create Gentile Park at the site of Gentile Air Force Station.
+By June 2020, City of Kettering was planning to create a 19-acre park at the site of Gentile Air Force Station.
+As of fall of 2023 the development began and Gentile Nature Park opened June 8, 2024.